neoaggelos/sdlu/README.txt

 The SDL Utility Library (SDLU) is a cross-platform library that provides APIs to make development of SDL2 applications faster and easier.

-SDLU supports Windows, Linux, Mac OS X, iOS, Android and the Raspberry Pi.
+SDLU supports Windows, Linux, Mac OS X, iOS and Android.

 SDLU is written in C, but can be natively used in C++.